deephealthproject/eddl/docs/markdown/development.md

 ## Build conda package

 ```
+Install Anaconda Client (in your environment)
-You need: conda install anaconda-client in your environment
+conda install anaconda-client

 # Use the environment from the source to use the conda cmake and
 # avoid looking too much into the system packages